-How A 'By-Any-Means-Necessary' Quest For A Child Inspired Netflix's 'Private Life'
+How A 'By Any Means Necessary' Quest For A Child Inspired Netflix's 'Private Life'

 "I was horrified and just repulsed," she says.
 "I would never write about this stuff."

-It was only after a successful IVF cycle and the birth of her daughter when Jenkins began reconsidering.
+It was only after a successful IVF cycle and the birth of her daughter that Jenkins began reconsidering.
 At some point, she says, it began to seem "emotionally legal" to fictionalize her own story.

 Jenkins began working on what she calls a "buddy movie" about a couple, also in their 40s and living in New York City, who are desperate to have a child.
-Private Life, which is available on Netflix on Friday, stars Kathryn Hahn and Paul Giamatti.
+Private Life, which begins streaming on Netflix and playing in select theaters on Friday, stars Kathryn Hahn and Paul Giamatti.

 "The two of them are set off on this caper with the intention of having a baby, and they're both responding to it in their independent ways," Jenkins says.
 "It was important to me that it was a mutual crisis — that it wasn't just her problem.
 They're both falling apart.
 You know, they're hitting up against the limitations of being a human being simultaneously."